top of page

 FEE PROCEDURE

-Fees shall be collected from the purchaser by the tire retailer and remitted to DF&A. (Remember: A WST# must be obtained by registering with DF&A and receiving a WST# from DEQ.)
+The $3 rim removal fee shall be collected from the customer by the tire retailer and remitted to DF&A. (Remember: A WST# must be obtained by registering with DF&A and receiving a WST# from DEQ.
+WST#s are required to be listed on the manifests recording the number and type of tire removed from the rim for pick-up, transporting, and processing.)

-However, to cover administrative costs, the tire retailer may retain five percent (5%) of the total rim removal fees imposed.
-Each tire retailer shall file a return with the DF&A on or before the twentieth of each month.
-The return shall show the total rim removal fees collected for each new tire and used tire removed from the rim during the preceding calendar month.
+However, to cover administrative costs, the tire retailer may retain five percent (5%) of the state’s $3 rim removal fee (or 15¢ per tire), plus additional fees required to cover costs, which are now allowed by the new law.
+Each tire retailer shall file a return with the DF&A on or before the 20th of each month.
+The return shall show the total rim removal fees collected for each new or used tire removed from the rim during the preceding calendar month.
+Additional fees the retailer may charge to cover costs are not required to be listed on the return filed with DF&A.

 Computers